rico-td/project-amazon-clone/README.md

 this project is for practicing the use of Java Script.

-## to run: click on the provided link on the top right
+## to run: click on the provided link on the top right in the about section

-In the project directory, you can run:

-  index.html

-  SpecRunner.html (for some unit and integration tests)
+## run specRunner.html for some tests with the testing framwork jasmine (some unit and integration tests)

 ![grafik](https://github.com/rico-td/project-amazon-clone/assets/151479600/38d36ae1-6abe-41f9-b4f4-499f6702df04)